ga-wdi-boston/wdi_7_angular_assessment/README.md

 Based on questions #1 and #3, where are numbers and users getting created and stored?

 I do not know for sure, but they are stored "behind the scene" when line 8 and 22 get executed.
-Correct Answert: It will be stored in the scope, in the browser. minus 0.5 points here!!!
+Correct Answert: It will be stored in the $scope, in the browser. minus 0.5 points here!!!

 ### Question 5